MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-install-uninstall.md

 If you choose an extension, you can read about what the extension does, and you can access Help for the extension to learn more.
 When you choose to get an extension, you must agree to the terms of use.
 If you get the extension from the AppSource website, you will be signed in to [!INCLUDE[d365fin](includes/d365fin_md.md)] to complete the installation.

 When you install an extension, you might have to set it up, such as specifying an account for use with the **PayPal Payments Standard for [!INCLUDE[d365fin](includes/d365fin_md.md)]** extension.
 Other extensions simply add fields to an existing page, or they add a new page, for example.

 ## Uninstalling an Extension

-If you uninstall an extension, and you then change your mind, you can install it again.
-When you uninstall an extension that you have been using, the data is preserved so that if you install the extension again, your data is still available.
-This is controlled by the **Delete Extension Data** checkbox.
+If you uninstall an extension, and you then change your mind, you can install the extension again.
+When you uninstall an extension that you have been using, you can choose to preserve the data so that if you install the extension again, your data is still available.
+Or, you can choose to delete the data so that if This is controlled by the **Delete Extension Data** checkbox.
 If you

 There are some extensions that are required.
 You are prevented from uninstalling these from the **Extension Management** page.
 If you try, an error message appears.